 If there is one resolution we should all commit to in 2020, it’s this: Ditch plastic water bottles and their accompanying microplastics for good.

-We all know they’re catastrophic for the environment, but what are microplastics from plastic bottles doing to our bodies?
+We all know they’re catastrophic for the environment, but what exactly are microplastics from plastic bottles doing to our bodies?

 Humans buy more than one million plastic bottles every single minute.
 And fewer than 10 per cent are recycled into new bottles.
 The environmental crisis they are causing could have a bigger effect on our lives than climate change, according to campaigners.
 But plastic isn’t just clogging rivers and landfill sites, it’s entering our bodies as microplastic.

 A new Australian study by the University of Newcastle has found that, on average, humans ingest five grams of microplastic every week – the equivalent weight of a credit card.
 The foods with worryingly high levels of microplastics include shellfish, salt and even beer.
 And people who drink mainly bottled water consume an incredible 90,000 particles of plastic a year more than those who drink tap water.
 That’s nearly 250 microplastic particles a day!

 Some shards are small enough to enter human tissue where it’s feared they could trigger immune reactions or release toxic substances.
 Urgent research is being conducted to look at the long-term health effects.

 If you’re wondering how on earth this can happen when we don’t actually munch our way through plastic wrap and sandwich bags, it’s because of a chemical known as a plasticiser that makes plastic bendy and pliable.
 Over time it leaches out – that’s why, if you use the same plastic bottle multiple times, it becomes brittle and cracks.

 microplastic fertility worries